mytech-today-now/wp-meme-player-2/PromptBuilding.md

   - **Admin UI Integration**: Integrate playlists into the WordPress admin UI, allowing users to manage playlists similarly to how they manage posts or pages.
   - **Sorting and Filtering**: Provide ways to sort and filter posts by post type so that playlists show up exclusively when needed.

-- **Preview GIF Generation**: Implement functionality to generate an optional preview video of the playlist in `.gif` format to represent the playlist in WordPress.
-This preview GIF can be used as a thumbnail or preview image for the playlist.
+- **Preview GIF Generation**: Implement functionality to automatically generate a preview GIF of the playlist in `.gif` format whenever a playlist (custom post) is saved or published.
+This preview GIF will represent the playlist in WordPress and can be used as a thumbnail or preview image and featured image.
+This .gif will be saved into the media library and assigned to the Playlist (custom-post).

 - **Frame Timing Controls**:
   - **Default Image Timer**: Allow the creator to set a default time duration that determines how long each image frame is displayed during playback.
   - **Individual Frame Timing**: Enable each frame to have its own timing settings that can override the default playback time length.
     - **Hold Until Clicked**: Option for a frame to remain displayed until the user manually advances to the next frame.
     - **Loop Until Advanced**: Option for a frame to loop continuously until the next frame is manually advanced.
+    - **Prevent Skip**: Only Creators during editing are able to skip through these frames, otherwise the user must wait and watch this frame.

 - **Drag-and-Drop Playlist Editing**:
   - **Drag-and-Drop File Upload**: When creating a new playlist, users should have the ability to drag and drop files into a designated area, which adds each item to the new playlist in the order they were added.
   - **Playlist Editor Page**: Provide a playlist editor page that uses drag-and-drop features, allowing creators to manage and rearrange the playlist items as necessary.
+The items in the playlist can be scaled larger or smaller via a slidebar that allows more items in the view window if the items are small, including the Playlist item number, preview, title, filename, hyperlink to filepath,
   - **Reordering Items**: Allow creators to drag and drop playlist items to rearrange their order.
   - **Bulk File Addition**: Maintain file controls such as system dialogs to add multiple files at once to the playlist.
   - **Editing Controls**: Provide buttons and controls for changing the order of the playlist, deleting items, and adjusting settings for individual frames.